milesstanfield/ng2mean/README.md

 ```

-# Download and configure new index.html file
+# Create new index.html file
 Remove current cli-generated index.html and download a new one in the public folder
 ```
 rm src/index.html